Trey-Menna/Group-Forth-Project/README.md

 - Andrew will work on: Variables
 - Repository link: https://github.com/Trey-Menna/Group-Forth-Project
 - Predicted Timeline: 1-2 weeks to finish the initial focus and start working on support for conditionals and functions

-# How to run with terminal
-- navigate to Group-Forth-Project folder
-- cmake -DCMAKE_BUILD_TYPE=Debug -S . -B build
-- cmake --build build
-- Navigate to build/bin folder in project directory
-- ./forth or ./main